 How much cannabis can tourists purchase in Vermont?

-Tourists can purchase up to 1 ounce of cannabis flower or 5 grams of concentrates per transaction.
-You can visit multiple dispensaries in one day, but cannot exceed public possession limits.
+As of July 1, 2026, tourists can purchase up to 2 ounces of cannabis flower or 10 grams of concentrates per transaction doubled from the previous limits under Act 176 (S.278).
+You can visit multiple dispensaries in one day, but cannot exceed possession limits.
+Verify current edible equivalent limits at ccb.vermont.gov.

 Where can I use cannabis as a tourist in Vermont?

 Cannabis consumption is only legal on private property where the owner permits it.
 Public use is prohibited in parks, streets, hotels (unless specifically allowed), restaurants, and vehicles.
+Vermont’s Act 176 rental protections apply to residential leases only not hotels or commercial lodging.
 Always check with your lodging provider before use.

 Can I take Vermont cannabis back to my home state?